 Note: Business pages can also be modified after they’re created by adjusting the page template in Page Settings under Templates and Tabs, so if you make a mistake here, don’t worry!
 You can always change it later on.

 Options include pages for; Films, Business, Venues, Non-profit organisations, Politicians, Services, Restaurants & Cafés, Shopping, Video and Standard.
 Before committing to making the switch, you can also preview your new page to ensure it looks the way you want and customise the tabs.

 Company, Organisation or Institution

-If the company is operating in multiple physical locations, or doesn’t have a physical location at all, or has a physical location that you don’t wish to attract foot traffic to, this category is what you’re looking for.
-This may be suitable for a franchise, or an organisation with offices in multiple states, or a pureplay eCommerce business.
+If the company is operating in multiple physical locations, or doesn’t have a physical location at all, or has a physical location (but you don’t want to attract foot traffic), this category is best for you.
+This may be suitable for a franchise, or an organisation with offices in multiple states, or a pure-play eCommerce business.

 Categories that you can select include Church, Insurance Company, Legal/Law, Non-Profit Organisation, and more.

 Brand or Product

 This is best for businesses that sell their products at multiple locations and/or through various resellers.